wyattscarpenter/guide-to-c/readme.txt

 4.7.
 C Pre-processor

+The C programming language has an initial stage of "pre-processing" that replaces certain bits of text with other bits of text, because sometimes that is useful.
+The C Pre-Processor (or "cpp", not to be confused with the "cpp" that is C Plus Plus, which is a dumb tacked-on addition to C) is a dumb tacked-on addition to C. Text in programming languages is "parsed", ie its structure is understood by the computer, early in the compilation process.
+During this process, the text is broken into "tokens", the semanic units the compiler operates on.
+The preprocessor is in charge of tokenization, and does its other funky business before and after tokenization.

+4.7.1 Comments

+If you want to include a note in your program for other programmers to read (but not for the compiler to see), you can type "//" the double slash and everything after it, up to the end of the line, will be ignored by the compiler.
+Similarly, you can type /* to begin a multi-line comment and */ to end one, for example

+/* all this text
+will be ignored */

+Comments don't "nest", so

+/*/**/*/

+looks to the compiler like a comment /*/**/ followed by an illegal token */, which produces a syntax error.

+Note that commented text will still seperate other tokens in the program: "x/*foo*/x" is not the same as "xx", it's the same as "x x".

+4.7.2 #include

+Sometimes you want to include the text of other files in your file.
+Say you have written a function, like our doubling function doublei from before.
+Say, in fact, that you have written a whole family of doubling functions, like doublef, doublec, etc, and you have stored these functions in a file named doubling.c.
+How might you use those functions in a different program?
+Your brilliant mind probably immediately conjures the answer: "I could copy the entire text of doubling.c into my new program.
+In this way, the compiler will make the new program contain the functions of the doubling.c" Correct!
+So long as doubling.c does not contain a main function (which would mean copying the text of doubling.c into the new program would produce a program with two main functions, an error) this is how you would do it.
+Luckily, C contains a facility to do this for you conveniently, a preprocessor directive called "#include".

-4.7.1 #include
+#include "doubling.c"

+copies the entire text of doubling.c into your program in place of that line.
+Note that we use quotes here to indicate that the file we wish to include may be in the same directory as our program, and we should search there before searching our computer's other directories.
+If you wish to search only the system directories of your computer for the file, use angle brackets (ie <doubling.c>).

+I will not be explaining header files in-depth at this time, except to note that they are valid C programs that end in .h and simply contain function headers like "int doublei(int integertodouble);", which let your program know what functions are in another file that will be hooked up later in the compilation process.
+Most includes in most C programs use header files, but they ar just a somewhat more roundabout way of doing what we have just described with our inclusion of C files.

+Note that when a C file is included, any preprocessor directives it contains will be evaluated, including its includes.
+Therefore, circular includes can pose a huge problem.
+Don't do that.

 4.7.2 #define

-The most important feature of the C pre-processor is that they all apply at compile time, when your source code is being transformed into an executable that will eventually be run.
+The most important feature of the C pre-processor is that these transformations all apply at compile time, when your source code is being transformed into an executable that will eventually be run.

 The second most important feature of the cpp is that it is unbound by many of the rules of C syntax and semantics.

-It's rather hard to come up with simple motivating examples for using the C pre-processor to #define things, because using the C pre-processor in simple cases is usually poor style, as it makes your code less readable for other programmers, who are more familiar with the C programming language than with your bespoke personal C macros.

-In real life, the main purpose for #define is to define platform-specific constants that have to be known at compile time.
-For instance, supposed that on Windows you need to specify something with the number 1 and for linux the number 2.
-You don't want to do a lot of mucking around and guessing at run time, so it's much simpler to define a macro for each one.

 For example, let's say you have made the == = mistake too many times, and want to replace those symbols with the word "is" and "set".
 Immediately, you run into some inconvenience.
-There are various types in C that can automatically be compared with ==, but since you user have very limited ability to write function that take various types, best practice sugggests you're going to have to write several functions, along the lines of int is_i(double x, double y){return x==y;} int is_f(double x, double y){return x==y;}.
+There are various types in C that can automatically be compared with ==, but since you the user have very limited ability to write functions that take various types, best practice sugggests you're going to have to write several functions, along the lines of "int is_i(double x, double y){return x==y;} int is_f(double x, double y){return x==y;}".
 And set() is even worse: the intuitive int set_i(int x, int y){return x=y;} won't work at all, because the x and y inside the function are local variables, and won't change the values in the original context.
 Your best bet would be a series of functions like int set_i(int *x, int *y){return *x=*y;} and hope that the compiler will optimize out the overhead usually associated with dealing with pointers.

 But there's an easier way.